 What Does This Mean for You?

-If you're having your 18–22 week scan at a participating hospital:
+If you're having your 18–22 week mid-trimester scan at a participating hospital:

-- You might be contacted by phone before your appointment.
+- You might be emailed or contacted by phone before your appointment to provide you more information

 You can ask questions, opt out, or get in touch with the study team at any time.